mudassir-ahmed/blog/matlab-getting-started/index.md

 Since MATLAB has a price tag, we will use an open source alternative called [Octave](https://octave.org).
-Octave is largely compatible with MATLAB - so you can still follow along if you have MATLAB.
+Octave is largely compatible with MATLAB - so you can still follow along if your're a MATLAB user.

 On Ubuntu 20.04